Public opinion in the United States on the invasion of Iraq: May 2003 – November 2004

-September 2004

-A CBS poll showed that 54% of Americans believed the Iraq invasion was the right thing to do, up from 45% in July in the same poll.
+A CBS poll from September 2004 showed that 54% of Americans believed the Iraq invasion was the right thing to do, up from 45% in July in the same poll.

-November 2004

-In the year leading up to the presidential election in 2004 (November 3, 2003, and October 31, 2004) public opinion began to fluctuate significantly in response to major events in the war, including the capture of Saddam Hussein and the Abu Ghraib prison scandal.
+Finally, in the year leading up to the presidential election in 2004 (November 3, 2003, and October 31, 2004) public opinion began to fluctuate significantly in response to major events in the war, including the capture of Saddam Hussein and the Abu Ghraib prison scandal.
 Of the 364 days of news in this year, 348 contained at least one segment that mentioned Iraq.
 The coverage of the war most often provided reasons for support and rationales for the conflict, with themes most often including "troops", "threat", "freedom", "peace", and "evil".

 CNN reporter Howard Kurtz reported that the news coverage of the war in the beginning of the topic was too one-sided, writing, "From August 2002 through the March 19, 2003, launch of the war, I found more than 140 front-page stories that focused heavily on administration rhetoric against Iraq: 'Cheney Says Iraqi Strike Is Justified'; 'War Cabinet Argues for Iraq Attack'...
 'Bush Cites Urgent Iraqi Threat'; 'Bush Tells Troops: Prepare for War.'
 By contrast, pieces questioning the evidence or rationale for war were frequently buried, minimized or spiked."

 This type of coverage quickly changed after the major turning points of the Iraq War.
 Once it was discovered that there were no weapons of mass destruction in 2004, the New York Times quickly apologized for its rhetoric, stating that its coverage was "not as rigorous as it should have been" and that the Times overplayed stories with "dire claims about Iraq".

 George W. Bush was re-elected with a 50.74% majority of the vote in the presidential election of November 2004.

-2003–2004 shift in public support
+Public support for war wanes as U.S. scales back on combat

 Americans overwhelmingly approved of President Bush and his decisions in Iraq during the major combat phase of the war.
 This number of those approving of Bush's dealing with Iraq reached 80% in April 2003, its highest point in the war.

 But in the summer of 2003, after the major combat had ended but U.S. troops continued to take casualties, those numbers began to wane.
 The period from November 2003 to October 2004 the public opinion on the war varied noticeably.
 Public support went "from a high of more than 55% in mid-December immediately after the capture of Saddam Hussein, to a low of 39% in mid to late June just before the U.S. transferred power to the newly formed Iraqi government."
 The most notable change occurred in the last week of March, when there was an 11-point drop.
 This was the week of the 9/11 commission hearings, which included Richard Clarke's criticism of President George Bush.

 After this period, the general trend of public approval was downward, with the exception of a midsummer reversal.